PangJiaDa/pyweb/README.md

 - line number information is in the form of comments.
 The comment syntax used is now fixed as Python comments (#).
 Have this be an input format so it's more flexible.
 - for compiler swag, make pyweb "self-hosted"?
 Meaning implement pyweb using a pyweb src file.
 - for better diagnostics, probably make a line class which stores each source line and lineno.
 Right now i only have lineno as the line a code fragment was defined.

-# CWEB Manual takeaways:
-- maybe use `@<` and `@>` instead? or for inline references specifically?
-- for code fragment names matching, it allows references to only be prefixes of the definition

-# post-mortem on doing the refactor.
-Why was i so lost, and what did i do to solve it?
-- what was i trying to solve?
-Allow inline code fragments.
-So i had to solve inline fragment definitions and referencing.
-  - allow defining of multiline code fragments on separate lines.
-This is just preserving functionality.
-  - allow defining of inline code fragments.
-I wanted some flexibility.
-    - have code on the same line as defn or on new line
-  - to introduce new syntax to differentiate the two?
-    - in the end i didn't
-- what were the problems?
-  - how to process? pure C style parsing and non-linebased?
-Or using line-based without regex?
-Or line-based and with regex?
-Which stage to handle empty pwb file lines?
-  - for those inline code frags, what whitespace to store and how much to trim upon expansion?
-    - how much text to store?
-      - storing too much whitespace, then how to insert during expansion without messing alignment up?
-      - store all whitespace? right_trimmed? left_trimmed?
-What about difference in whitespace for inline defn on same line vs new line?
-    - seems to have different expansion procedures for multiline and inline code frags, which made it hard to think of a general procedure to do both.
-      - multiline substitution:
-        - the newline after the code fragment would be removed
-        - indentation of every line has to be respected
-      - inline substutition:
-        - the newline after the code fragment would NOT be removed
-        - no indentation woes, could just expand the code in place, trimming all surrounding whitespace.
-Also didn't have to worry about multiline-inline code frags bc i limited the scope for ease of design and impl.
-  - allow concatenation of inline frags?
-    - The inline frag could possibly last multiple lines, but it would be super difficult to make the tangle valid python.
-So i reduced scope: can only do single line inline fragment.
-  - just worried about excessive string copying each time.
-In the end i think i make a whole copy of the output file code basically every expansion pass i make.
-If the source code file becomes massive, that might become a problem.
-So perhaps premature optimization made me unable to do the simple solution that worked but could be improved.
-  - when to do validation of each part? when processing? when substituting? at the start?
-Too overwhelming.
-- how did i solve each of them?
-  - did some iterations thing.
-As usual, when processing chunks of array, seems helpful to iterate to the start of chunk, spawn another pointer j, and iterate that till after the chunk.
-That can handle end of array and end of chunk pretty nicely.
-So the invariant is that j will always point to first index after end of cur chunk.
-Invariants like those are nice, they're simple enough for me to understand.
-  - i think i'm too used to iterating once, no back- or forward-track of iteration, over an iterable.
-But sometimes i need something more flexible than just a once-through iteration.
-  - since i (eventually, unsystematically) realised that multiline expansion and inline expansion were quite different in terms of steps, i broke the expansion into 2 different phases too.
-    - the ML pass and IL pass.
-Then since i alr had the ML pass impl from the existing version, that made the incremental functionality no that much harder for the expansion step.
-      - this idea of just doing something (even though not globally optimal), but with each subroutine i write my pen is getting mightier.
-I may not know how to get from A to Z, but my (wrong) function can get from A to M. And then it's easier to see how to get from M to Z. Then do composition.
-Even though the overall isn't globally efficient, again.
-I shouldn't worry about it at this point, even though in the end 99% of the time i'm writing super O(N^2) style code :sad face:
-    - Then the expansion i took a super simple "while have at least 1 more to process, process it" approach.
-Simplest, even though most naieve, but who cares at this point yknow?
-Premature optimization.
-  - using classes to have basically global variables among the set of class methods, but not fully global such that it polluted the scope.
-  - used the same repr for ML and IL code frags, but had to use discipline of making sure inline frags were only 1 line long.
-Then validation (which in the end was only done for inline frags), was done when it was most convenient.
-In this case that was during inline expansion.
-Since i didn't care about computational efficiency, i could expand basically the entire source code alr, and in the last inline expansion it could fail.
-But idc alr.
-  - had this eurika moment when i could visualize the code transformation process bc i have just been thinking about it for days.
-That a code ref is a list of code frags.
-And each code frag expanded to its (optional) source lineno, and a list of code lines.
-That process was visualized beautifully for multiline expansion.
-But i totally scrapped that after i realised that i wasn't applicable to inline expansion / tried to make something that could work for both.
-In the end specially coded 2 separate functions
-- TIL:
-  - regex stuff:
-    - .* is performs greedy match
-    - .*? performs minimally greedy match
-    - this is relevant if i'm matching `<.*>` vs `<.*?>` in the string `<A> <B> <C> <D> <E>`, where i should pair up the minimal of stuff between openning and closing brackets, instead of the max number of things, which would enclose nested brackets entirely.
-  - this idea of just inch closer to the solution one step.
-Then while not done, inch closer.
-It might not be the most efficient, but seems like whenever i'm stuck, i just process 1 thing.
-Then iterate to process any number of things.
-Then abstract that away to process 1 series of things.
-Then iterate to process any number of series of things, until the problem is solved.
-    - multiline expansion: just expand 1 ML code frag ref at a time.
-    - inline expansion: just expand the 1st IL code frag ref in the src.
-And copy the whole source rip.